schwingle/this-is-only-a-test/index.md

         * MYSQL/MariaDB
         * PostgreSQL
         * Oracle 11g (Enterprise-edition only)
      4. Click __Finish Setup__.

 # Configure the ownCloud Server

-Click __Storage and Database__ in the Installation Wizard to set your data directory and database connection during setup.
+During setup in the Installation Wizard, click __Storage and Database__ to set your data directory and database connection.

 There are many additional server configuration options you can choose.
 See [Server Configuration](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/) for more information.